archlinux/aur/README.md

 ```
 Options :
     -h    Print this usage
-    -a    Disable autocopy in clipboard
+    -a    Enable autocopy in clipboard
     -t    Set extension, without dot